 In a state of unconsciousness, Bhimsen sank under the water and eventually arrived in Naglok.
 He had fallen on top of many Nagkumars and was bitten by numerous super-venomous snakes, their big fangs dripping with fierce poison.

 After being bitten by the snakes, the Kalkut poison’s effect was nullified.
 The venom of the snakes proved to be more potent and effectively countered the poison that was administered to Bhima.
-The sharp fangs of the snakes were unable to pierce his iron-like skin.
+Unable to pierce deeply his iron-like skin, the sharp fangs of the snakes were barely scratching the surface of his skin (just enough to administer the poison).
 Now, Bhima was awakened and back to his might.
 And then,

 ततः प्रबुद्धः कौन्तेयः सर्व संछिद्य बन्धनम् । पोथयामास तान् सर्वान् केचिद् भीताः प्रदुदुवुः ।।